ray-x/navigator.lua/README.md

 - Async request with lsp.buf_request for reference search

 - Treesitter symbol search.
-It is handy for large files (Some of LSP e.g. sumneko_lua, there is a 100kb file size limition?)
+It is handy for large files (Some of LSP e.g. sumneko_lua, there is a 100kb file size limitation?)

 - FZY search with Lua-JIT

-- LSP multiple symbol highlight and jump between reference
+- LSP multiple symbol highlight and jump between references

 - Better navigation for diagnostic errors, Navigate through all files/buffers that contain errors/warnings